Empowering Your Financial Journey: Tips for ADHD Minds

 [00:32:17] Ash: Oh, no, I did.
 I saw that light bulb go off that, huh?

 [00:32:20] Dusty: Real thing?
 Oh my gosh, I wonder if we have that in Canada.
-I definitely, know some clients who could use that.
+I definitely know some clients who could use that.
 I’m not talking about myself.
 Other people, not me.
 Just kidding.
 Just kidding.
 Yeah, but yeah, that’s hard too, the daily money management.

+And here’s the ADD tax up front.
 I don’t know about you, but I love a grocery store because all the stores that I go to have, right now they’ve got all the Christmas decorations and stuff, right?
 And they have homewares.
 So I’m very likely to be tempted to overspend if I go into, a Walmart or a store like that.

 So even though it’s more expensive to have Instacart and the delivery fee, it actually saves me money in the end because if I will only buy what is on my list, then I’m saving money in the end.

-I think we’ve learned a lot about each other and especially about my, spending habits in this episode.
+I think we’ve learned a lot about each other and especially about my spending habits in this episode.
 Oh, you know what?
 That’s why I have a lot of strategies because I’ve had a lot of challenges, right?
 And so I have to do all of these extra things, but at the end of the day, it feels good, right?
+It feels good to go to sleep at night knowing that I have a roof over my head and that things can be paid for.

 [00:33:38] Ash: Absolutely.
 And I think above all else, your context matters.
-We said this last time, what you do or do not know about finances currently, what you were or were not taught.
-And what your individual strengths and challenges are investment makes no sense to me because it just doesn’t, I have given it a fairly good go, but it just makes no sense to me.
+We said this last time.
+What you do or do not know about finances currently, what you were or were not taught and what your individual strengths and challenges are.
+Investment makes no sense to me because it just doesn’t, I have given it a fairly good go, but it just makes no sense to me.
+It just bores me to tears.
+I hate meeting with my financial planner once a year, because he really wants to explain everything to me in fine detail.
+And it’s literally all going in one ear and out the other.
+It just doesn’t work for my brain.

-Dusty, you gamified your debt.
-You made an advent calendar out of it that worked for your brain.
-So I think so much of when it comes to finances, it’s one of those things where we get into that story of, well, if I was adulting correctly, if I was a proper adult, this more than anywhere is somewhere to let go of that and to just Roll with whatever wacky thing ends up working for you.
+So I think so much of when it comes to finances, it’s one of those things where we get into that story of, well, if I was adulting correctly, if I was a proper adult, this more than anywhere is somewhere to let go of that and to just roll with whatever wacky thing ends up working for you.

 For Dusty, it’s advent calendars and removing access.
 And for me, it’s exactly the opposite of that because I have the opposite problem where I won’t spend when I need to spend.